epcervantes7/btmorphmirror/docs/readme.rst

 Installation
 ------------

-Check out the git repository and adjust your `$PYTHONPATH`.
+Check out the git repository and adjust your :code:`$PYTHONPATH`.
 ::
     git clone https://bitbucket.org:btorb/btmorph.git
     cd btmorph
     export PYTHONPATH=$(pwd):$PYTHONPATH

-The above commands will temporarily set your `PYTHONPATH`.
-Add the appropriate path in your `.bashrc` to make add the package permanently.
+The above commands will temporarily set your :code:`$PYTHONPATH`.
+Add the appropriate path in your :code:`.bashrc` to make add the package permanently.

 Test the installation by running the tests (see :ref:`unit_testing`):
 ::
-    nosetests -v --nocapture tests/tools_test.py
     nosetests -v --nocapture tests/structs_test.py
     nosetests -v --nocapture tests/stats_test.py